‘Not going to waste our time’: Trump hinges US aid to Argentina on election

 “Everybody knows he’s doing the right thing.
 But you have a radical-left sick culture that’s a very dangerous group of people, and they’re trying to make him look bad.”

 The remarks were a reflection of Trump’s own adversarial relationship with the press.
-During his appearance with Milei, Trump once again took the opportunity to slam domestic journalism outlets like ABC News, labelling the channel “fake news”.
+During his appearance with Milei, Trump once again took the opportunity to slam US outlets like ABC News, labelling the channel “fake news”.

-Trump, who campaigned on an “America First” platform, has faced scrutiny over his outreach to Argentina.
+Trump, who campaigned on an “America First” platform, has himself faced public scrutiny over his outreach to Argentina.

+US Representative Maxine Waters, for instance, has accused Trump of putting his political allies over the welfare of the American people.
+The US government, she pointed out, remains in a state of shutdown.

+“Instead of re-opening the government, Trump is prioritizing a foreign financial bailout, in part, to prop up an ideological ally in a coming election,” Waters wrote in a statement.

-The $20bn currency swap, wherein US dollars will be sent to Argentina in exchange for pesos to help boost their value, comes after Bessent said he would take “exceptional measures” to stabilise the South American country.
+The $20bn currency swap — wherein US dollars will be sent to Argentina in exchange for pesos, to help boost their value — comes after Bessent said he would take “exceptional measures” to stabilise the South American country.

 That includes withdrawing from the Exchange Stabilization Fund, an emergency fund that falls under the Treasury’s authority.